-After successfully training 50 Compliance Officers across the banking sector Khulisane Academy offers some insights into the skills development process.
+Occupational development programmes and provide many benefits to a business, like increasing retention, boosting morale and improving efficiency.
+After successfully training 50 Compliance Officers across the banking sector, Khulisane Academy offers some insights into the skills development process.

 The purpose for training begins with a demand for skilled workers in a particular sector.
 The training provider and sponsor will then determine the training conditions.
-“We had a funded project sponsor to report to, with time limits and an industry who needed qualified Compliance Officers” ,says Marlene Burden, Managing Director at Khulisane Academy.
+There is a funded project sponsor to report to, with time limits and an industry who needs qualified employees in a specified field.

 Mentors & Coaches

 The monitoring of work experience formed part of the initial agreement and mentors and coaches were recruited to deliver on this component.